 First, make sure you have the driver file available on your Windows 11 system.
 Download it from the hardware manufacturer’s website.
 If possible, use the installer that came with the driver.
 If that does not work, the manual install process is required.

 - Make the driver files available in the installable format.
 That means you need to see files with a .SYS, .CAB, and .INF file extension.
 File extensions can be made visible in the File Explorer by clicking the View menu, followed by clicking Show in the dropdown menu, and finally selecting File name extensions.

 Depending on the file format of the downloaded drivers, the driver files need to be extracted.
 For archived files, Windows 11 offers direct support.
 But other formats might need a separate program to extract them. (.7Z file extension – 7-Zip; .RAR file extension – WinRAR).

 I would recommend installing the 7-Zip program, as it actually supports many archive and compression formats.
-Even some .EXE files can be extracted with it.
+Even .ISO and some .EXE files can be extracted with it.

 - Once the driver files are available, open the Device Manager.
 Press the Windows + R keys, and type msc in the Run window.
 Press Enter or click OK.

 - In the Device Manager, select the device for which you need to install the driver.

 - Right-click the device, and in the popup menu click Update driver.

 - In the window that shows next, click the option Browse my computer for drivers.